The ultimate home siding guide setting out 17 types of home siding with photo examples, pros, cons, costs and more.

 9. Engineered Wood

-Engineered looks almost exactly like the real thing, yet it’s made from composite materials (which means it can sometimes also be known as ).
+Engineered wood siding looks almost exactly like the real thing, yet it’s made from composite materials (which means it can sometimes also be known as composite siding).

-Unlike -look vinyl or , engineered actually contains .
+Unlike wood-look vinyl or fiber cement, engineered wood actually contains real wood.
 Various fibers and strands are combined to create an authentic-looking finished product.

-The main benefit of engineered is its low price.
-It costs much less than natural , only around $1.50 to $3.00 per square foot.
+The main benefit of engineered wood is its low price.
+It costs much less than natural wood, only around $1.50 to $3.00 per square foot.

-Engineered can also be customized to your personal preferences.
+Engineered wood can also be customized to your personal preferences.
 It’s available in a wide variety of styles that mimic different species and stains.
-Not only does it look like , but it’s also created with a convincing texture.
+Not only does it look like real wood, but it’s also created with a convincing texture.

 The finish you initially select is the finish you’re stuck with unless you replace all of the sidings.